MichelMoriniaux/cv/README.md

 #### Software:
 - I am not a developer but I can code to save my life
 - Preferred languages are C and Python
-- I am highly adaptable and can learn the language of the day ( as long as it's not Ruby, lisp or other exercise in style )
+- I am highly adaptable and can learn the language of the day
 - CI/CD git gerrit jenkins

 and a bunch of other stuff